We Explain the Entire Process to Start a Business in Singapore

 - Company Constitution

-In Singapore, the company registration’s procedures are fully computerized by ACRA and a company can be incorporated within 2 days.
-To register a business, you can choose to either do it yourself by logging in BizFile (using your identification number and SingPass) or engage the services of a registered filing agent (for example a law firm, accounting firm, or corporate secretarial firm).
+In Singapore, the company registration’s procedures are fully computerized by ACRA and a company can be incorporated within two days.
+To register a business, you can choose to either do it yourself by logging in BizFile (using your identification number and SingPass), which might be confusing especially for foreigners.
+On the other hand, you can engage the services of a registered filing agent (for example a law firm, accounting firm, or corporate secretarial firm).
 A newly incorporated Singaporean company can buy a Business Profile from ACRA.
 The said profile is actually an electronic report carries details related to your business, including:

 - registration number (UEN),